 The Adult Education (AE) Department and the General Education Development (GED) Testing Division assist Alabamians in achieving the basic skills and credentials they need to be productive workers, family members, and citizens.
 The Adult Education Department provides GED test preparation, English-language learner classes (ELL) for students not proficient in the English language, and workforce training.
-The GED Testing Division supervises all official GED testing, issues diplomas and transcripts, and serves as liaison between the Adult Education Department and the GED Testing Service.
+The GED Testing Division supervises all official GED testing, issues diplomas and transcripts, and serves as a liaison between the Adult Education Department and the GED Testing Service.

-The Adult Education Program at Southern Union State Community College is designed to provide assistance to adults who are seeking to achieve one or more of the following goals:
+The Adult Education Program at Southern Union State Community College is designed to provide assistance to adults who are seeking to achieve one or more of the following goals .

-- Earn a GED - · Improve academic skills - Improve English Language (EL) skills - · Earn the Career Readiness Certificate through WorkKeys testing - Participate in Career Pathways to earn certificates or gain technical skills - Earn a high school diploma through the Non-Traditional High School Diploma Option program
+- Earn a GED or high school diploma (high school diploma option for qualifying students only) - · Improve academic skills - Improve English Language (EL) skills - · Earn the Career Readiness Certificate through WorkKeys testing - Participate in Career Pathways to earn certificates or gain technical skills - Earn a high school diploma through the Non-Traditional High School Diploma Option program